LoopKit/loopdocs/docs/operation/features/workout.md

 ## How overrides work

 Overrides allow you to specify an overall insulin needs adjustment, a target range, and a duration for the override with each preset.
-The overall insulin needs adjustment is a multiplier adjustment to your scheduled basal rates, carb ratios, and insulin sensitivities all together.
-In other words, overall insulin needs percent will affect boluses and temp basal recommendations both.
+The overall insulin needs adjustment is an adjustment to your scheduled basal rates, carb ratios, and insulin sensitivities all together.
+In other words, overall insulin needs percent will affect boluses, temp basals, and correction recommendations.

 Notice the fine-print below the orange bar showing the overall adjustment graphic..."Basal, bolus, and correction insulin dose amounts are increased by 20%" in the example with a 120% overall insulin needs adjustment.
 So, 100% overall needs means no multiplier will be applied to your basal, insulin sensitivities, or carb ratio...but you could still use a 100% preset simply to define a different target range for a period of time.